lkodinsson/MARS/Fantasy/Talents.md

 **Cost:** 6 EXP
 **Requirements:** Max Intelligence 11+ or Max Resolve 11+, Can cast spells

 Spells you cast that target yourself or your own equipment cannot fail.
 The lowest degree of success you can achieve with these spells is to graze.
-Additionally, if you get a critical success with a spell that targets yourself or your own equipment, refund half of the mana cost of that spell (after adjustments).
+Additionally, if you get a critical success with a spell that targets yourself or your own equipment, refund half of the mana cost of that spell (after other adjustments).

 ## Esoteric Will